-- Pants: Full-length navy, pleated or flat front, neat and intact without fraying.
-No cargo-style, yoga-style, jogger, or low waist slacks allowed.
-No sweatpant/athletic stretch material.
-One size above true is acceptable. - · Shirt: White or dark green, short or long-sleeved polo, plain or with STS logo, white oxford collar shirt; or white long-sleeve T-neck.
-Shirt must be tucked in at Mass and all polos must have the St. Therese logo. - · Shorts: Solid navy walking short, modest length with no undergarments showing Not allowed between November 1 March 31.
-No shorts on Mass days. - Sweatshirt: St. Therese logo sweatshirts that are solid navy, grey, or white and not specified as "spirit wear" on the spirit wear website.
-Sweaters preferred on Mass days, but STS sweatshirts are okay. - · Sweaters: Solid navy unadorned or STS logo cardigan, V-neck crew or V-neck vest style. - Socks: Socks must be worn daily and show above the shoes.
-No distracting or distasteful designs. - · Shoes: Boys may wear athletic shoes.
-Solid brown, navy or black dress shoes, closed-toe and full back, with no more than 1 inch heel, such as Mary Jane's or Oxfords.
-Socks must be worn with ALL shoes.
-No slippers.
-No boots: Ugg-style, riding, or Wellies-style; no light-up shoes, shoes with wheels, Crocs-style or sandals.
+- Pants: Full-length navy pleated or flat front, neat and intact without fraying.
+No cargostyle, yoga-style, jogger, or low waist slacks allowed.
+No sweatpants/athletic stretch material.
+One size above true is acceptable. - Shirt: White or light green, short or long-sleeved polo, plain or with STS logo, white oxford collar shirt; or white long-sleeve T-neck.
+Shirt must be tucked in at Mass and all polos must have the St. Therese logo. - Shorts: Solid navy walking short, modest length with no undergarments showing Not allowed between November 1 March 31.
+No shorts on Mass days.
+Sweaters: Solid navy unadorned or STS logo cardigan, V-neck crew or V-neck vest style. - Blazers must be worn at Mass and other noted special occasions with light blue or white polo only underneath.

-· Blazers must be worn at Mass and other noted special occasions with light blue or white polo only underneath.
+General

-General - Clothing, accessories, hairstyles, hair color, etc. that causes distraction will not be permitted.
+Clothing, accessories, hairstyles, hair color, etc. that causes distraction will not be permitted.
 All clothing should have a reasonable and modest fit.
 No face/body glitter or decorations or body-piercing, other than ears.
 No excessive or distracting jewelry is permitted.

-Hair should be well groomed and neat in appearance; no distracting designs, cuts or unnatural colors.
+Hair: should be well groomed and neat in appearance; no distracting designs, cuts or unnatural colors.
 For girls, hair must be well kept, combed and off the face.
 Boys must keep hair off the face, above the ears and eyebrows, and no longer than the top of the shirt collar.

-Outerwear - All jackets or non-uniform sweatshirts worn to school or at recess must be removed prior to entering the classroom.
+Outerwear: All jackets or non-uniform sweatshirts worn to school or at recess must be removed prior to entering the classroom.

-Non-Uniform Passes are issued for special accomplishments and in recognition of special events.
+Non-Uniform Passes: are issued for special accomplishments and in recognition of special events.
 They are to be used on Fridays ONLY, and students must present the pass to his/her homeroom teacher or advisor.
 Students are expected to observe acceptable standards of modesty when selecting clothes for non-uniform days.
 Yoga pants are not allowed.
 Leggings must be worn under dresses or knee-length tops.
 Shorts may not be worn between November 1 - March 31.
 Clothing should be neat and presentable.
 Sweatpants, wind pants or flannel pants purchased through St. Therese with the St. Therese logo are permitted.

-Spirit Wear - Spirit Wear days will be the following Fridays (Sept.
-6, Oct.
-4, Nov.
-8, Dec.
-6, Jan.
-10, Feb.
-7, March 14, April 11, May 2).
+Spirit Wear: Spirit Wear days will be the following Fridays (Sept.
+5, Oct.
+3, Nov.
+7, Dec.
+5, Jan.
+9, Feb.
+6, March 13, April 10, May 1).
 Students may wear regular uniform on the bottom, with St. Therese Spirit Wear on top.
 Sweatpants, shorts, wind pants or flannel pants purchased through St. Therese Spirit Wear Shop with the St. Therese logo are permitted.

-Label all of your child's clothing with his/her family name.
+Label all your child's clothing with his/her family name.